yurilov/yurilov/README.md

 # Hello there, I`m Yurii aka [yurilov][instagram]

-- 🌱 I’m currently learning everything
+- 🌱 I’m currently working as a gane developer
 - ⚡ Fun fact: I love coding and learn to code

 ### 📫 Connect with me: